seanjungmsba/java-mod-10-installing-docker-environment/README.md

  https://docs.docker.com/get-started/
 ```

+If this is failing for you, revisit the Docker Desktop install documentation to resolve any potential problems, and reach out to the instructors if there are no immediate
+fixes.

-At this point, we can move on to Postgres.
+Once everything is running, we can move on to Postgres.

 ## Running PostgreSQL as a container